SPrinss/MOEPIG/Ergonomical Statistics.md

     ![Sine and Cosine](https://upload.wikimedia.org/wikipedia/commons/3/3b/Circle_cos_sin.gif)

-- Example #5: A geometry example—very similar to Bryne's book which will be mentioned below.
+- Example #5: Another geometry example—very similar style to Bryne's book which will be mentioned below.

     ![A geometry example](https://upload.wikimedia.org/wikipedia/commons/f/fd/Pappus_centroid_theorem_areas.gif)

-If you are concerned about whether basic statistical concepts can be visualized this way, my answer is yes.
+If you are concerned about whether statistical concepts can be visualized this way, my answer is yes.
 I would be willing to personally help visualize them.

 ## Method #3: Visualizations